At University of Illinois Cancer Center, we are committed to strengthening diversity in medicine and cancer research.

 Grants and Funding Opportunities

-UI Cancer Center offers a range of grants and funding opportunities to support our members’ research, and connects members with external funding.
+University of Illinois Cancer Center offers a range of grants and funding opportunities to support our members’ research, and connects members with external funding.

 We also provide pilot funding to stimulate new inter-programmatic research initiatives that will lead to competitive grant applications to external peer-reviewed funding organizations.